 Your grass will be continuing with a strong growth period and it is very important to keep it properly nourished during May, June and into July to prevent any weaknesses in the grass plant.
 This time of year the grass is very prone to red thread fungal infections so this treatment also keeps a check on any possible infection.

 Your grass will still require a fertiliser that contains a large percentage of Nitrogen (N), but also a good mix of the other major elements including Phosphorus (P) and Potassium (K) to keep the plant healthy throughout.

 The second regular treatment of the season is a carefully selected granular, non-scorch, slow release fertiliser.
-This gently feeds your lawn to keep up with it’s strong spring growth.
+This gently feeds your lawn over a long period to keep up with it’s strong spring growth.
 However, occasionally it can get very hot and dry during this period in which case a granular fertiliser may not be appropriate.
 If this happens, I either switch to a liquid fertiliser, or delay the treatment until rain is forecast.
 Thankfully in the South West, that is not usually very long!

 I also apply a full-spectrum liquid herbicide, as this is usually the period when weeds are very actively seeding and can blow in and germinate on a lawn within a couple of weeks.
 This is usually the best time of year to treat lawns for weeds.

 - Promotes a healthy grass plant throughout the season.

 - Improves the colour of the grass.